jcoliz/AzDevice.IoTHubWorker/docs/GettingStarted.md

 1. Run `Deploy-Services.ps1`

-This deploys an ARM template to create a new Azure IoT Hub and Device Provisioning Services instances in your resource group:
+This deploys an ARM template to create a new Azure IoT Hub and Device Provisioning Services instance in your resource group:
 ```powershell
 az deployment group create --name "HubDps-$(Get-Random)" --resource-group $env:RESOURCEGROUP --template-file "azuredeploy.json"